tl-ecosystem/.github/profile/README.md

 - tlanims
 - etc...

-This organization will consist mostly with porejcts from TLeng3 tools/utils.
+This organization will consist mostly with projects from TLeng3 tools/utils.